-This KISS Technology Development Workshop is a follow-on to the 2014-15 KISS Study, Science and Enabling Technologies to Explore the Interstellar Medium - http://kiss.caltech.edu/programs.html#ism.
+This Technology Development Workshop is co-sponsored by the Aerospace Corporation, the Breakthrough Prize Foundation and the W. M. Keck Institute for Space Studies (KISS).
+It is a follow-on to the 2014-15 KISS Study, Science and Enabling Technologies to Explore the Interstellar Medium - http://kiss.caltech.edu/programs.html#ism.
 Several mission possibilities were identified there, in terms of increasing distance into the interstellar medium: Kuiper Belt Objects, Far Interstellar Medium (>200 AU), and the Solar Gravity Lens Focus (SGLF) Mission (>600 AU).
 The interest in the SGLF mission is that it may provide the best, affordable way to achieve kilometer scale images and spatially resolved spectra of resolved features associated with a putative biomass.

 This study will provide an opportunity for in-depth discussion in science, instrumentation and mission – which we hope will lead to specific design and technology development proposals to enable this mission to be launched in the mid-2020s.